colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Interaction nets

-Interaction nets (Lafont, 1990) are a graphical calculus based on graph rewriting.
-They are a programming paradigm for deterministic distributed computation recently popularized by the Bend language.
-We review an Inet dialect prototype that generalizes turing machines, cellular automata, and a number of word or term rewriting systems.
+Interaction nets (Lafont, 1990) are a graphical syntax for deterministic distributed programs.
+They are both visual and formally defined using graph-rewriting rules.

-## Interaction animations
-Check out these gifs and the [original video](https://www.youtube.com/watch?v=_uIGQ1biCXY) on a supported medium.

 ![](lafont-construct-duplicate-commutation.gif){width=160px}
 ![](lafont-construct-erase-annihilation.gif){width=160px}

+_Check out these gifs and the [original video](https://www.youtube.com/watch?v=_uIGQ1biCXY) on a supported medium._

+## Inet dialect

+We review the implementation of a lightweight dialect that supports formal programming at the core of MLIR.

 ---